 We talk a lot about romantic relationships and how to disentangle ourselves from them.
 But what we don’t address as often is extricating ourselves from a friendship, even if its prominence in our lives is just as (if not more) significant.
 Friendships demand time, energy, and commitment, just like romantic relationships do, and if you’re holding onto a friendship that is toxic for you, chances are you’re not living your best life and it’s time to break up.
-The trick is in learning when you are actually in an energy-leeching friendship, whether it’s worth saving, and how to cut the energetic cord if need be.
+The trick is in recognizing when you are actually in an energy-leeching friendship, whether it’s worth saving, and how to cut the energetic cord if need be.

 When and How to Break Up With a Friend